 How to Add Subtitles to Video

 Here's a simple handy guide for you to add subtitles to MP4, AVI, MKV, any video format as well as your digital/DVD movies, TV series and music videos.
-You can add Hardcoded subtitles and turn it to Soft subtitles so that you can choose which to play when watching on TV (only available on MP4 and MOV output video formats).
+You can add .srt, .ass, .ssa and .sub subtitle files to the video and output as Hardcode Subtitle or Soft Subtitle as choice.
 Easy steps to extract subtitles from video to srt/ass/ssa files can also be found here.

 Hardcodec Subtitle: The subtitle you added to the video, which can be image subtitle or text subtitle.
-Text subtitle can be edited by changing font, color, position, and more.
-The general Hardcodec subtitle files are in .srt, .ass, and .ssa formats.
+Hardcode Subtitle can't be removed or turn on/off during the playback.

-Soft Subtitle: The subtitles your video contains originally, which can be turned on and off during the playback.
+Soft Subtitle: The subtitle your video contains originally, which is usually a specially marked-up text with time stamps.
+So it can be turned on and off during the video playback.

 - Part 1.
-How to Add Hardcodec Subtitles to Video
+How to Add Subtitles to Video

 Part 1.
-How to Add Hardcodec Subtitles to Video
+How to Add Subtitles to Video

 Video Tutorial on How to Add Subtitles to Video with Wondershare UniConverter